ALDEN BALL DOW, FAIA (1904-1983)

 Dow also married Vada Bennett in 1931.
 Bennett, a daughter of Earl Bennett (an employee at Dow), and Dow had three children: Michael Lloyd Dow, Mary Lloyd Dow, and Barbara Alden Dow.
 After a year and a half of working with the architectural firm of Frantz and Spence in nearby Saginaw MI, Alden and Vada studied with Frank Lloyd Wright at Taliesin in Spring Green WI in the summer in 1933.
 Dow opened his own design firm in 1934 and received the Diplome de Grand Prix at the 1937 Paris International Exposition for his own home as well as the John Whitman house.
 Featured in LIFE Magazine in 1937.

 Dow was named architect laureate of Michigan in 1983, shortly before his death.
 His home and studio are available for public tours.
-Dow's company survived over six decades and became known as Dow Howell Gilmore Associates Inc. More information at Dow Home and Studio.
+Dow's company continued as Dow Howell Gilmore Associates then went closed.
+More information at Dow Home and Studio.

 1932 - The Harry and Margaret Grace Dow Towsley House, 1000 Berkshire Road, Ann Arbor MI.
 Margaret was Dow's sister.
 Features included clerestory windows, a copper roof, and raised planter boxes designed to blend house and landscape.
 According to Katharine Mattingly Meyer's 1971 AIA Architecture Guide to Detroit, it is the first residence in the country designed with an attached garage facing the street.
 Additions in 1934, 1938, and 1960.
 Sold to Geraldine and Walter Mayer.